Skip to site navigation Skip to main content Skip to footer site map

 “It was so hard to push suicidal thoughts out of my mind that I would wake up and I would think about suicide.
 I would sleep for my two hours a night and I would dream about suicide.
 You know, I would go to bed thinking about suicide.”

-Most people who think about harming themselves are dealing with difficult experiences or conditions that can be successfully treated.
-These may include:
+Most people who think about harming themselves are dealing with difficult experiences or conditions that can be successfully treated, such as these:

 If you are a Veteran or know a Veteran who is experiencing any of these signs, know that you are not alone and that help is available.